trustoverip/spec-up-t-website/docs/getting-started/web-based/create-new-spec-up-t-installation.md

 ## Running the "Create Spec-Up-T Project" Workflow

-This guide explains how to use the "Create Spec-Up-T Project via Repo Creation" workflow to generate a new Spec-Up-T project repository.
+This guide explains how to use the "Create Spec-Up-T Project" workflow to generate a new Spec-Up-T project repository.
 Since this workflow requires write access, you’ll first fork the `trustoverip/spec-up-t` repository and run it from there—all via GitHub Actions in your browser!

 ### Prerequisites